 Compression Ratio: 13.1:1

-Fuel Delivery: Fuel Injection with YCC-T and YCC-I
+Fuel Delivery: Fuel

 Ignition: TCI: Transistor Controlled Ignition